MvvsnmDevops4122/linux-administration/user-management-linux.md

 PasswordAuthentication yes
 ```

-Password authentication is enabled, assuming other authentication and account policies also permit it.
+→ Password-based authentication is enabled, assuming other authentication and account policies permit it.

-### Check SSH Configuration
+### Validate SSH Configuration

 ```bash
 sshd -t